run-ai/docs/docs/Researcher/cli-reference/runai-bash.md

 ## Options

-<job-name\> the name of the job to run the command in
+<job-name\> the name of the Job to run the command with.
+Mandatory.

 --pod string
-> Specify a pod of a running job.
-To get a list of the pods of a specific job, run "runai describe <job-name>" command
+> Specify a pod of a running Job.
+To get a list of the pods of a specific Job, run "runai describe <job-name>" command

 ### Global Flags